-• Reasons why the matter was determined to be a key audit matter
+Reasons why the matter was determined to be a key audit matter

-In the consolidated financial statements of the Company, goodwill amounting to a total of EUR 17,398 thousand (15.8% of total assets and 28.1% of equity) is reported.
+In the consolidated financial statements of the Company, goodwill amounting to a total of EUR 10,950 thousand (10.62% of total assets and 20.17% of equity) is reported.
 Goodwill is tested for impairment by the Company once a year or when there are indications of impairment to determine any possible need for write-downs.
 The impairment test is carried out at the level of the groups of cash-generating units to which the relevant goodwill has been allocated.
 The carrying amount of the relevant goodwill is compared with the corresponding recoverable amount in the context of the impairment test.
 The calculation of the recoverable amount generally employs the value in use.
 The present value of the future cash flows from the respective group of cash-generating units normally serves as the basis of valuation.
 Present values are calculated using discounted cash flow models.
 For this purpose, the medium-term business plan adopted by the Group forms the starting point which is extrapolated based on assumptions about long-term rates of growth.
 Expectations relating to future market developments and assumptions about the development of macroeconomic factors are also taken into account.
 The discount rate used is the weighted average cost of capital for the relevant group of cash-generating units.
-The impairment test determined that a write-down of EUR 120 thousand was necessary.
+The impairment test identified an impairment of EUR 5,061 thousand in the IT Networks segment and EUR 1,117 thousand at GlobalmatiX AG.